Oviond vs NinjaCat: self-serve reporting vs the enterprise AI platform

 | Buying process | Self-serve: sign up, 15-day trial, published tiers | Demo → sales conversation → custom quote |

-| Integrations | 60+ marketing data sources, plus Google Sheets for any custom data and CSV/JSON import | 150+ pre-built data connectors |
+| Integrations | 60+ marketing data sources, plus Google Sheets and custom datasets for data beyond native integrations | 150+ pre-built data connectors |

 | White-label | Included on every plan — unlimited themes, one custom domain per client in your plan | Fully branded client reports |